wobcom/cosmo/README.md

 ### Device Values

-This contains three different variables, which are going to be included in our Ansible solution.
+This contains multiple variables, which are going to be included in our Ansible solution.
-It contains `junos__device_model` which tells us the Juniper model and the base configuration, i.e. port speed.
-Also, it contains `junos__generated_interfaces` which contains all information to render the list of interfaces.
-Furthermore, it generates a `junos__generated_routing_instances` containing all information for Junos Routing Instances.

-Our Ansible playbook merges the `junos__generated*` values with the group variables and host variables to be able to do overrides and additional, very specific config.
-We add e.g. ISIS addresses manually, because we haven't found a good representation in Netbox yet.
+Our Ansible playbook merges the generated values with the group variables and host variables to be able to do overrides and additional, very specific config.
+We add e.g. ISIS addresses manually, because we haven't found a good representation in
+Netbox yet.

 ### Device Manifest